RobinNagpal/dune-analytics/src/compound/asset-analysis/15_token-prices/README.md

 # About

-Here we show various price metrics for the given token on the specified blockchain.
-The metrics include minimum price, maximum price, average price, and average price over the last 24 hours.
+This query retrieves various price metrics for the given token on the specified blockchain over the last 3 months.
+The metrics include the minimum price, maximum price, average price over the last 3 months, and average price over the last 24 hours.

 # Graph